 The MINIX 3 is an OS written in C with 3200 lines of code and about 800 lines of code for the assembler to handle low-level functions like catching interrupts or switching processes.
 The C code handles managing and scheduling processes, handles interprocess communication.
 It also provides a set of 35 kernel calls to allow the rest of the operating system to do its work.
 These calls perform functions like hooking handlers to interrupts, moving data between address spaces, and installing new memory maps for newly created processes.

 The process structure of MINIX 3 is divided into three parts above the kernel.
 The lowest layer contains device drivers.
-The middle layer contains servers.
+The middle layer includes servers.
 The uppermost layer contains user programs.

 Client-Server Model in Operating Systems